What is the Full Form of BP?

 Understanding Normal Blood Pressure Levels

-Normal blood pressure levels are essential for maintaining good health.
-The following categorization is widely accepted:
+In addition, Normal blood pressure levels are important for maintaining good health.
+The following categorisation is widely accepted around the world:

 • Normal Blood Pressure: A reading of systolic pressure below 120 mmHg and diastolic pressure below 80 mmHg is considered normal.